Drs. Steven Nagels and his PhD thesis Jan 05, 2017

 How far do you stand?

 The past six months I spent most of my time on the OSCAR project.
 So I helped build the measurement system that the operation of the solar cell and checked during their balloon flight through the atmosphere.
-On this trip samples of my new material traveled with, so I could see how they reacted to extreme cold, low pressure and radiation.
+On this trip samples of my new material travelled with, so I could see how they reacted to extreme cold, low pressure and radiation.
 Within my PhD, the focus is now on material development for stretchable electronic circuits.

 On what impact you hope?